BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 #### Give tips, not commands

 When giving instruction, stick to broad strokes.
 They can be adjusted over time to grow with a project and its designer.
-Overly detailed instructions are usually outdated by the next software patch.
+Overly-detailed instructions could easily get outdated with the next software patch.

 #### Get the reader involved